ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 - Vim has a built-in system for easily compiling documents using shell commands of your choice.
 - You use Vim's `makeprg` option to store the shell command you want to use to compile a document.
 - You use Vim's `errorformat` option to specify how to parse the compilation command's output log for errors.
-- You use Vim's `:make` command to trigger the compilation command stored in `makeprg`
+- You use Vim's `:make` command to trigger the compilation command stored in `makeprg`.
 - You can view the command's output, along with any errors, in an IDE-style QuickFix menu built in to Vim, which you can open with `:copen`.

-Here is a GIF showing what this looks like in practice: **TODO** definitely a GIF showing `:make` and how the Quickfix menu opens.
+Here is a GIF showing what this looks like in practice: **TODO** definitely a GIF showing `:make` and how the QuickFix menu opens.

-Here's what we will cover in this section:
+This section will explain:
-- How to translate the `pdflatex` and `latexmk` commands from the section [How to use `pdflatex` and `latexmk`](#how-to-use-pdflatex-and-latexmk) into something understood by Vim's `makeprg` option
+- how to translate the `pdflatex` and `latexmk` commands described in [How to use `pdflatex` and `latexmk`](#how-to-use-pdflatex-and-latexmk) into something understood by Vim's `makeprg` option,
-- Writing a Vimscript function for easily switching between `pdflatex` and `latexmk` compilation, and mapping this to a convenient keyboard shortcut
+- writing a Vimscript function for easily toggling between `pdflatex` and `latexmk` compilation, and mapping this to a convenient keyboard shortcut, and
-- Setting Vim's `errorformat` option to correctly parse LaTeX errors
+- setting Vim's `errorformat` option to correctly parse LaTeX errors.

-- For `minted` package users, a Vimscript function for easily toggling `-shell-escape` compilation on and off; also, a simple way to detect the `minted` package in a file's preamble and enable `-shell-escape` compilation if `minted` is detected
+For `minted` package users, a Vimscript function for easily toggling `-shell-escape` compilation on and off, and a simple way to detect the `minted` package in a file's preamble and enable `-shell-escape` compilation if `minted` is detected, are included in the [appendix](#implementing-minted-detection-and-using---shell-escape).
 If you just want to see the final script, you can jump to the section [Complete compiler plugin](#complete-compiler-plugin).

 ### File structure
-Compiler plugins should be stored in Vim's `.vim/compiler` directory---you might need to create a `compiler` directory if you don't have one yet.
+Compiler plugins should be stored in Vim's `.vim/compiler` directory (you might need to create a `compiler` directory if you don't have one yet).
 For a LaTeX compiler plugin, create the file `vim/compiler/tex.vim` (you could name it whatever you want, e.g. `mytex.vim`, but the target file type---in this case `tex`---is conventional).

-**TODO** add my directory tree.
+For orientation, here are the relevant parts of my Vim directory tree:
 ```sh
 ${HOME}/.config/nvim/
 ├── compiler/